DBay-ani/Fanoos/README.txt

 ** Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems David Bayani and Stefan Mitsch ; paper at https://arxiv.org/abs/2006.12453

+For information regarding this code's license, see the "LICENSE" section below.
+For information on how to cite this code and/or the corresponding write-ups, see the section "Information on Citing this Code and Corresponding Papers" below.

 One can begin playing with the system by running: python3 fanoos.py
 See DEPENDENCIES.txt for a list of software dependencies this code has.